Phallus calongei: Similar species

 The only other Phallus species known with a pinkish-colored cap is P. rubicundus; its conical cap has a surface that is wrinkled, not reticulate.
 Other similar species include P. hadriani, which has a purple volva, P. macrosporus, which has a reddish volva, and P. formanosus, which has a pale pink stipe and volva.

 Habitat and distribution

+P. calongei is known only from the type locality in Pakistan, where it was found growing on the ground at 2575 m above sea level.
 All species of Phallus are known to be saprobic, feeding off dead and decaying organic matter.
-P. calongei is known only from the type locality in Pakistan, where it was found growing on the ground at 2575 m above sea level.